raincomplex/randomizers/README.md

 `randomizer` is a callable which takes a history, which is a list of pieces, and returns a dict mapping pieces to weights.

+A given history must always produce the same piece weights.
+This is what makes these randomizers "pure".

 The sum of the weights must be greater than 0 but needn't be 1.
 Pieces may be left out; missing pieces are assumed to have weight 0.